JeffreySarnoff/JuMP_Bilevel.jl/README.md

 ### Conic lower level

-BilevelJuMP allows users to write conic models in the lower level.
+JuMP_Bilevel allows users to write conic models in the lower level.
 However, solving this kind of problems is much harder and requires complex solution methods.
 Mosek's Conic MIP can be used with the aid of [QuadraticToBinary.jl](https://github.com/joaquimg/QuadraticToBinary.jl).